Thursday 10 August 2023

-- A good 2.1 Honours undergraduate degree in a Modern Language or Comparative Literature in the relevant pathway subject.
+- An upper 2.1 Honours undergraduate degree in a Modern Language or Comparative Literature in the relevant pathway subject.
 Secondary pathway subjects cannot be taken at beginner's level.

 - If you studied your first degree outside the UK, see the international entry requirements.